adrien-sk/Energy-Asset-Management-Portal/README.md

 🔧 Next Steps

-  - Implement Unit Of Work pattern and Cancellation Token
   - Add Behaviors and validations
   - Implement a Generic Repository for standard CRUD
   - [ ... ]